 You can download the Google Chrome x64 version (Chrome v.
 78.0.3904.87) from the following Google Server.
 Set up and deploy the Chrome browser in your organization with the SCCM application model.

-Create Google Chrome Application Package
+Create a Google Chrome Application Package

-- Copy the downloaded Google Chrome MSI (GoogleChromeStandaloneEnterprise64.msi) to the package source location of the SCCM server
+Copy the downloaded Google Chrome MSI (GoogleChromeStandaloneEnterprise64.msi) to the package source location of the SCCM server.

 - Navigate to SCCM Console \Software Library\Overview\Application Management\Applications

-- Right-click on Applications and select Create Application
+Right-click on Applications and select Create Application.

-- Browse through the package source location and Select GoogleChromeStandaloneEnterprise64.msi
+Browse through the package source location and Select GoogleChromeStandaloneEnterprise64.msi.

 - Click on open from Windows Explorer

-- Click on NEXT to continue Google Chrome with SCCM (Specify Settings for this application)
+Click on NEXT to continue Google Chrome with SCCM (Specify Settings for this application)

-- Click NEXT to continue.
+Click NEXT to continue.

 Application name: Google Chrome